Flexible Gas Lines- Are You Serious?

 CLICK HERE to get FREE & FAST BIDS from local plumbers to install flexible gas lines in your home.

 Watch this video to see how CSST pipe is installed.

-I remember when the material was first introduced.
+I remember when the material was first introduced in 1989.
 Many of my fellow contractors who install gas lines thought it was unsafe.
 Some of their arguments never made sense to me.

 For as long as I have been in the home building business, we always used similar brass appliance connector tubing when gas was supplied to a clothes dryer, a cooktop, or a gas range.

 Hundreds of thousands of houses have these corrugated appliance connectors in service right now.
 They have worked well for many years.